Struggling to Adapt

 One pistol, two tinkertech muskets and several little flat thingies that looked like ammunition later, the agile girl was climbing up the nearest cliff.
 None too soon as she saw that burned bruiser wandering through the gorge right after she flipped herself onto the cliff top.

 So, what next?
 Shantae considered her options.
 She haven't seen any items of value, but these were probably hidden deep inside buildings and fortresses, just like valuable stuff back home was tucked away in dungeons.
 The problem was, she felt so ridiculously underpowered she had to retreat every time she met any monsters.
 Sneaking worked, to a degree, and she had good mobility advantage over the non-flying ones, and she had her trumps of the scimitar dash and the stealthy wrath-from-above hat-scimitar combo.
 But she'd lose these advantages as soon as she entered a confined dungeon, which she'd have to do.
 Eventually.
-Recalling the whole courtyard packed with pink gorillas she shivered imagining them stampeding her all at once, flooding narrow corridors.
+Recalling the whole courtyard packed with pink gorillas she shivered imagining them stampeding her all at once, flowing down narrow corridors like an unstoppable mudflow.

 There was also the problem of failing to spot monsters hiding out of sight, this was the easiest way to get herself killed.
 Poor guy.